meshula/LabSoundGraphToy/Readme.md

 # LabSound GraphToy

-Copyright 2020 the LabSound Authors
+Copyright 2020 Nick Porcino

+License: MIT

 The submodules are licensed under their respective terms.